getredash/website/src/pages/kb/data-sources/elasticsearch.md

 title: Elasticsearch
 slug: elasticsearch
 ---
+{% callout danger %}

+The Redash ES connector was a community contribution from several years ago.
+There are many bugs and it needs to be rewritten.
+Work on this is currently underway (see [here](https://github.com/getredash/redash/pull/4391)) but its release date is TBD.

+{% endcallout %}

 Redash supports two flavors of Elasticsearch queries, Lucene/string style queries (like Kibana) and the more elaborate JSON based queries.
 For the first one create a data source of type  `Kibana` and for the later create data